norc-heal/heal-data-pkg-tool/README.md

 # HEAL Data Package Tool
-Desktop application tool that provides a user-friendly tool/interface to operationalize data packaging and curation compliant with NIH HEAL initiative data packaging recommendations; Developed by HEAL Data Sharing Consultancy (DSC) team at NORC at the University of Chicago.
+Desktop tool that provides a user-friendly tool/interface to operationalize data packaging and curation compliant with NIH HEAL initiative data packaging recommendations; Developed by HEAL Data Sharing Consultancy (DSC) team at NORC at the University of Chicago.

 **Enables:**
 - Create/initialize data package